open-quantum-safe/liboqs-rust/README.md

 License
 -------

-<span style="color: red;">TODO: Is this the correct license, Thom?</span>
+liboqs-rust is dual-licensed under the MIT and Apache-2.0 licenses.

-liboqs-rust is licensed under the MIT License; see [LICENSE.txt](https://github.com/open-quantum-safe/liboqs-rust/blob/master/LICENSE.txt) for details.
+The included library ``liboqs`` is covered by the [``liboqs`` license](https://github.com/open-quantum-safe/liboqs/blob/master/LICENSE.txt).

 Team
 ----